'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 Red Rage, Kitty Delight

-Even with Leia going back to Chicago, Kitty has said her friends can use the basement as much as they want while she’s away, much to Red’s horror.
+Even with Leia returning to Chicago, Kitty has said her friends can use the basement as much as they want while she’s away, much to Red’s horror.
 Having survived a generation of basement-dwelling “dumbasses” he now faces a brand new generation,

 Having escaped the dumbasses of his basement, Red now faces a brand new generation of basement dwellers.
 We can’t wait to see the effect the new basement dwellers have on Red while Leia is away.
 Meanwhile, Kitty will be more than in her element as she acts like a surrogate grandmother for all of Leia’s friends.